LiuZeJie97/flowchart-to-code/README.md

 Flowchart is a combination of two basic structures: selection and loop.
 [Wang et al.](https://journal.xidian.edu.cn/xdxb/CN/abstract/abstract11616.shtml#1.) found that the flowchart can be seen as a directed graph, in which each loop forms a strongly connected sub-graph.
 They used this method to find all the loop structures in the flowchart.
 Then, the structures led by the remaining Condition nodes are selection structures.

-- Step 2: Identify the nodes (e.g. while) and edges (e.g. continue, break, return) associated with the first category of tokens in the loop.
+- Step 2: Identify the nodes (e.g. while) and edges (e.g. continue, break, return) associated with the special structures in the loop.
 We identified these structures based on their characteristics.
 For example: 1) The True branch of the continue node will point to the while node.
 2) The True branch of the break and return nodes will jump out of the loop.

 - Step 3: Identify the scoping of Selection.